ARCHER2-HPC/archer2-docs/docs/user-guide/dev-environment.md

     We recommend that users use the most recent version of the PE available to get the latest improvements and bug fixes.

-Later PE releases may sometimes be available via a containerized form.
+Later PE releases may sometimes be available via a containerised form.
 This allows developers to check that their code compiles and runs using CPE releases that have not yet been installed on ARCHER2.

-CPE 23.12 is currently available as a Singularity container, see [Using Containerized HPE Cray Programming Environments](containers.md/#using-containerized-hpe-cray-programming-environments) for further details.
+CPE 23.12 is currently available as a Singularity container, see [Using Containerised HPE Cray Programming Environments](containers.md/#using-containerised-hpe-cray-programming-environments) for further details.

 <!-- Only one PE available at the moment